cmcqueen/cobs-python/README.txt

 Intro
 -----

 Functions are provided for encoding and decoding according to the basic COBS method.
 The COBS variant "Zero Pair Elimination" (ZPE) is not implemented.

 A pure Python implementation and a C extension implementation are provided.
 If the C extension is not available for some reason, the pure Python version will be used.

-This is fully implemented for Python 2.6.
-It is partially implemented for Python 3.1--the C extension is working, but the pure Python code is not.

 References
 ``````````